 MexMar.
 MexMar owns and operates 15 offshore support vessels in Mexico.
 During the year ended December 31, 2017, MexMar returned advances of \$7.4 million in cash to the Company.
 During the year ended December 31, 2016, the Company made advances of \$7.4 million in cash and sold two offshore support vessels for \$34.0 million in cash to MexMar.
 During the year ended December 31, 2015, the Company made advances of \$7.9 million in cash to MexMar.
 In addition, during the year ended December 31, 2015, MexMar repaid \$15.0 million of seller financing provided by the Company.
-During the years ended December 31, 2017, 2016 and 2015, the Company received \$0.3 million, \$0.3 million and \$0.4 million, respectively, of vessel management fees from MexMar.
-During the years ended December 31, 2015, the Company the years ended December 31, 2015, the Company the years ended December 31, 2017, 2016 and 2015, the Company received \$0.3 million, \$0.3 million and \$0.4 million, respectively, of vessel management fees from MexMar.
-During the years ended December 31, 2016 and 2015, the Company the years ended December 31, 2016 and 2015, the Company the years ended December 31, 2016 and 2015, the Company the years ended December 31, 2016 and 2015, the Company charged MexMar \$5.1 million and \$11.6 million, respectively, to charter certain vessels under bareboat and time charter arrangements.
+During the years ended December 31, 2016, and 2015, the Company received \$0.3 million, \$0.3 million and \$0.4 million, respectively, of vessel management fees from MexMar.
+During the years ended December 31, 2016 and 2015, the Company charged MexMar \$5.1 million and \$11.6 million, respectively, to charter certain vessels under bareboat and time charter arrangements.

 OSV Partners.
 SEACOR OSV Partners GP LLC and SEACOR OSV Partners I LP (collectively "OSV Partners") own and operate five offshore support vessels.
 OSV Partners is currently in non-compliance with its debt service coverage ratio and its maximum leverage ratio pursuant to its term loan facility.
 As of December 31, 2017, the remaining principal amount outstanding under the facility was \$29.3 million.
 During the year ended December 31, 2017, the Company participated in a \$6.0 million preferred equity offering of OSV Partners and invested \$2.3 million in support of the venture.
 The lenders to OSV Partners have no recourse to the Company for outstanding amounts under the facility, and the Company is not obligated to participate in any future fundings to OSV Partners.
 During the years ended December 31, 2016 and 2015, the Company contributed capital of \$1.2 million and \$1.4 million, respectively, in cash to OSV Partners.
-During the year ended December 31, 2016 and 2015, the Company's proportionate share of impairment charges associated with OSV Partners' fleet.
-During the years ended December 31, 2017, 2016 and 2015, the Company received \$0.6 million and \$1.2 million, respectively, of vessel management fees from OSV Partners.
+During the year ended December 31, 2016, equity in earnings (losses) of 50% or less owned companies, net of tax, includes \$1.0 million related to the Company's proportionate share of impairment charges associated with OSV Partners' fleet.
+During the years ended December 31, 2017, 2016 and 2015, the Company received \$0.6 million, \$0.5 million and \$1.2 million, respectively, of vessel management fees from OSV Partners.